straysheep-dev/straysheep-dev.github.io/docs/notes/unifi.md

 One thing that stands out as missing, is you can't set the Travel Router's WiFi band to either 2.4 or 5 GHz specifically, it seems to default to 2.4 for some reason.
 I connected to an SSID that only advertised on the 5 and 6 GHz bands, and the router still set its own AP to 2.4 GHz.

+It's also worth mentioning, without an internal battery, it always needs connected to a power source.
+If you use your phone as a power source, it will consume the battery very quickly, usually within 4-6 hours on most modern phone models as of early 2026.

 :material-wifi-lock-open: **Security**

 !!! note "Summary Expanded"